-How I Turned One Small Project Into Years of Predictable Income
+How to Turn One Small Project Into Years of Predictable Income

 There’s nothing more valuable than having predictable income when you’re a freelancer.
 It’s the key to the freedom we all seek.
 Without consistent income each month, it’s difficult to save money, budget, and buy the things we want.

 Unreliable income holds us hostage to our business even if we’ve managed to free ourselves from past employers.
 It can cause overwhelming stress.

 Not surprisingly, it’s also the most difficult aspect of business to control.
 Even with consistent leads each month, the number of projects you work on can vary.
 If you accept the same number of projects each month, profits can still vary depending on the size and scope of work.

 The result is unreliable income each month, which makes financial planning difficult when our expenses are often very reliable.

 So how can you have truly consistent, predictable, and stable income each month?

 I want to share my advice in the form of a personal story and show you how predictable income from just one client helped me become a full-time freelancer.